The Message of the Sphinx: A Quest for the Hidden Legacy of Mankind (audiobook) by Graham Hancock and Robert Bauval

 Abridged

-I picked this one up on a whim.
-Having already read and reviewed Hancock's Heaven's Mirror several years ago, I knew what I was getting myself into - lots of alternative, well-researched ideas that cause you to think, "Well...maybe..."
+I picked up The Message of the Sphinx on a whim.
+Having already read and reviewed Hancock's Heaven's Mirror several years ago, I knew what I was getting myself into - lots of alternative, well-researched ideas that cause you to think, "Well...maybe..." before common sense comes roaring back.

 The first half of the audiobook was just that.
 Questions about the weathering on the Sphinx.
 Unexplained unwillingness to research into what lies below the Sphinx (is it a cavern? a room? a geologic anomaly?), challenges to the orthodox Egyptology's interpretations.

 However, Hancock and Bauval lost me when they began to use Edgar Cayce's psychic readings from the 1930s and 1940s as a legitimate source.
-Star charts and weathering are legitimate sources.
-Not mediums.
+Star charts and weathering are legitimate sources, even if they are misinterpreted or misread.
+They are facts that anyone can access.
+The ramblings of mediums are not facts!
 Come on!

 So, this is really two books - the first half is interesting and full of legitimate points.
 The second half is buttressed by facts from the mouth of a psychic and then becomes an endless lecture on procession that should have been edited.